-If these problems are present, your doctor or nurse may recommend soy milk.
-However, many children who have an allergy to milk also have an allergy to soy.
+If your child has one of these problems, your doctor or nurse may recommend soy milk.
+However, many children who are allergic to milk are also allergic to soy.

 Milk and children